-Recently, I’ve done more research on this subject and have realised to what extend animal cruelty is really cruel.
+Recently, I’ve done more research on this subject and have realised to what extent animal cruelty is really cruel.
 I also realised that, contrary to what I thought, I am part of the problem.
 I don’t always know where the animal products that I buy come from.
 Furthermore, I didn’t even know what the labels that were ‘so important to me’ meant.
 What is “free range”?
 Does ecological meat mean that the animals were treated better?
 Or, is it just about my health?
 How can I claim that I’m not part of the problem when I don’t know anything about the problem?

 In addition to these realisations, I’ve also understood that it is possible to eat vegan and still be healthy.
 That I can get the right amount of nutrients without eating animal products.
 Now that I know that, I wonder, is it morally okay to take animal’s lives when you don’t even need to eat them to survive?
 Yes, I’m aware that it won’t taste the same and I know that veganism requires effort, but, isn’t it worth a try?